LagosPortugalGuide.com

 The monthly rainfall and number of wet days

-Before planning your holiday to Lagos, it could be useful to know how many beach days to expect, especially during the low and shoulder seasons.
+Before planning your holiday to Lagos, it is helpful to know how many beach days to expect, especially during the low and shoulder seasons.

-We define a "beach day" as one with at least 3 consecutive hours of full sunshine and a temperature over 23°C (73°F) during this period.
+A "beach day" is defined as one with at least 3 consecutive hours of full sunshine and a temperature over 23°C (73°F) during this period.
 These are conditions that most visitors would consider pleasant for a day on the beach.

-The following chart illustrates the average number of beach days you can expect for each month in Lagos:
+The following chart illustrates the average number of beach days expected for each month in Lagos:

 Lagos Portugal number of beach days per month

-Lagos is one of the Algarve's finest resort towns, and its combination of beautiful beaches and Portuguese atmosphere means it is always a favourite with tourists.
-During the summer months the town will sell out, and it is advisable to book accommodation and flights as soon as possible to secure the lowest prices.
+Lagos is one of the Algarve's finest resort towns, and its combination of beautiful beaches and Portuguese atmosphere ensures it is always a favourite with tourists.
+During the summer months, accommodation in the town often sells out; it is advisable to book accommodation and flights as soon as possible to secure the lowest prices.

 The map below shows available accommodation options in Lagos.
 Simply adjust the dates to your planned holiday period to see current prices and availability.